 What Kids Need: Community Recognition

 Recently I commented on a refreshing drink that this group of kids had just purchased for themselves at a concession stand.
 It had so many colors in it that it caught my eye.
 I commented on it and found the kids to be friendly and conversational.
 Before I knew it, the young lady offered me to try the drink, some soda drink.
 I declined because of sanitary reasons but found it enjoyable that they were so willing to share.
-I challenge you this next week to add value to kids by talking with them or making a positive comment about something with which they are involved.
-You will find that it makes a bit difference in your day.
+Next week, I challenge you to add value to kids by talking with them or making a positive comment about something with which they are involved.
+You will find that it makes a bit of difference in your day.

 Yours for Better Parenting,